Disclaimer: Rocket Mortgage® does not currently offer 5-year ARMs.

 If you’re getting a balloon mortgage, one common reason for doing so is to save money on your mortgage payment.
 One alternative you could take a look at is an adjustable rate mortgage.

 Standard adjustable rate mortgages commonly have 30-year terms, but for a period at the beginning of the loan – usually 5, 7 or 10 years – your interest rate is lower than what you can get on comparable fixed-rate mortgages.
 If you haven’t sold your home by the end of the teaser period, you can either refinance into a fixed-rate mortgage or let your ARM adjust based on current market interest rates.
 The level of increase is subject to capped to prevent sudden payment shock.
 Once the interest rate is adjusted, your loan is reamortized over the remainder of the term.
-ARMs usually adjust once per year until the loan is paid off.
+ARMs usually adjust once or twice per year until the loan is paid off.

 Another alternative is to take something like a 30-year fixed loan.
 Although the level of interest you pay will be higher, you’ll be paying less on a monthly basis due to the longer term.